Historical balances

 After deployment, the feature runs automatically:

-* Every mint, burn, and transfer writes a balance checkpoint for the affected holders.
+* Every mint, burn, redemption, and transfer writes timestamped checkpoints for the affected holders and, when supply changes, total supply.

 * The asset detail workspace's holders tab reads from the checkpoint table for the holders list and holder-balance history.